AlexCaldwell6/CAN-to-CPP-2025/README.md

 - User-friendly interface
 - Readable, maintainable code

-## Conventions

-To ensure consistency and maintainability, included is a list of design conventions.
-Please comment instances where these conventions are broken.

-- Fonts are set **locally**, meaning they are set for each object, not on the main window.

 ## Contributors

 Work mainly done by Alex Caldwell, with all other contributions noted